joch182/joch182.github.io/_posts/2022-08-15-how-coordinates-impact-price-prediction-in-real-state.markdown

 Based on previous basic analysis, we have defined following filters in order to get a model more accurate.

 - Stratum equals to 4.
-Other stratum requires to consider more features to get more accuraty on the model.
+Other stratum requires to consider more features to get more accuracy on the model.
 After the filter is applied, this column is useless so it will be dropped.
 - Price below 600M.
 For Stratum 4, 600M is a good thresholds to discard outliers.
 - Total area in square meters is maximum 180.
-Same a price, for stratum 4, 180 square meters is a good threshold to discard outliers.
+Same as price, for stratum 4, 180 square meters is a good threshold to discard outliers.
-- For the price we applied a range reduction in order to change from Millions to thousands by dividing all rows by 1M.
+- For the price we applied a range reduction in order to change from millions to thousands by dividing all rows by 1M.

 Since we are using pandas to load the data in tabular form, we use dataframe functions to filter the data.